-Recent wait times in I-526 and I-829 petition adjudication have created hurdles for regional centers, which must ensure investment funds are at risk throughout the conditional permanent residence period.
-This is especially the case for Chinese investors, who face estimated wait times of six years.
+Recent wait times in I-526 and I-829 petition adjudication have created hurdles for regional centers, which must ensure investment funds remain at risk throughout the conditional permanent residence period.
+This is especially the case for investors from countries with severe visa backlogs, who typically face estimated wait times of several years.
 Loan transaction structures in which the investment amount is set to be repaid to the new commercial enterprise (NCE) by the job-creating entity (JCE) prior to adjudication of the investor’s I-829 petition thus pose a problem for all parties.

-Of foremost concern, however, is that redeployment strategies additionally bring up several issues with U.S. securities laws that regional centers and investors must take into account.
+However, redeployment strategies give rise to several issues with U.S. securities laws that regional centers and investors must consider.
 This article addresses the most crucial points in this regard.

 The Securities Act of 1933

-Similarly, investors who pay mandatory assessments arising as a result of the original investment decision are determined not to have been offered new securities under the 1933 Act.
-Mandatory assessment may arise where more funds are needed to complete a project.
-However, voluntary assessments are considered by the SEC to be a new investment decision and therefore a new securities offering.
+Similarly, investors who pay mandatory assessments arising because of the original investment decision are determined not to have been offered new securities under the 1933 Act.
+Mandatory assessment may arise when more funds are needed to complete a project.
+However, the SEC considers voluntary assessments to be a new investment decision and therefore a new securities offering.

 Regulation S allows for a safe harbor in which securities offered overseas do not need to be registered.
 However, this would likely not apply given that investors would be in the United States as part of the conditional residence at the time the new securities were offered.
 Regulation A+ similarly applies to smaller companies and can be investigated as a possibility.